 Canadian soldiers, in any case, performed exceptionally, making heroic contributions on key European fronts, most notably the Battle of Vimy Ridge in France (1917), where more than 3,000 Canadians were killed.
 The sacrifice of so much Canadian life abroad solidified opinion back home that Canada was a mature nation in its own right, and deserved to be recognized as such.

 In the aftermath of the First World War, successive Canadian governments, backed by the governments of other self-governing white British colonies like Australia, Ireland, New Zealand, and South Africa, aggressively lobbied Britain to restructure the Empire to allow its colonies greater independence.
-In 1926, an Imperial Conference in London featuring all the colonial prime ministers passed a resolution declaring that Britain and its dominions were, in fact, “equal in status,” and not master and subject.
-In 1931, the British Parliament went even further, and passed a law known as the Statute of Westminster, which formally surrendered Britain’s ability to make laws for Canada and the other advanced colonies.
+In 1926, an Imperial Conference in London featuring all the colonial prime ministers declared that Britain and its dominions were, in fact, “equal in status,” and not master and subject.
+In 1931, following further negotiation, the British Parliament passed a law known as the Statute of Westminster which formally surrendered Britain’s ability to make laws for Canada.

 No longer an Empire, it was said the self-governing white colonies now formed a “Commonwealth” of friendship in which they shared allegiance to a common king, but enjoyed full independence in domestic and foreign policies.
 For all intents and purposes, Canada was now an independent country, with Britain only retaining a few increasingly symbolic powers.